DenesPal/cam-examples/templates/kubernetes/README.md

 Templates for testing deployment onto Kubernetes clusters with Cloud Application Manager.

-Each directory is a different deployment, with multiple template files.
-There is a .yaml file with the same name that also includes the same templates but concatenated.
+Each deployment has a directory with multiple template files, and a single-file version of the concatenated templates here in this upper level directory.

 You can import these templates directly into Cloud Application Manager by: